Abrahamogbedobor/post-install-config/README.md

 <img src="https://i.imgur.com/MyMW2D3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The above figue shows how users is been created on osTicketing syste.
-Users are the oner of the ticket that was riaed on osTicketing help desk.
-Users is been added from the agent pannel suchh as -->Users -->
+The above figue shows how users is been created on osTicketing system.
+Users raised tivkets for help desk operators resolved and respond to.
+Users is been added using the agent pannel such as -->Users -->
 </p>
 <br />